bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 with the term, Grace Hopper and Thomas Edison.</p>

 <a href="http://theinstitute.ieee.org/tech-history/technology-history/did-you-know-edison-coined-the-term-bug">History of Debugging</a>

-<h3>Link to All of the Code for Week One</h3>

-<a href="http://codepen.io/collection/nLPkgP/">Code: Week One</a>

-<p>Here is a link to a collection of all of the Code for Week One.
-(There
-may be a few extra files in there as I play with new examples.)
-Each individual file is also linked within the modules to help you match the code with the lecture.
-I find that it can be annoying to use CodePen for the first few lectures since it causes a lot of pop-up boxes.
-Don&#39;t worry, we move away from that by Week Two.</p>

 <p>Even if you use CodePen, I encourage you to practice writing the code on
 your own.
 For now, I put complete examples in CodePen, but as time goes